tkonopka/writingstats/about.md

 ## Text summary

-The overview box displays simple counters for the number of paragraphs, sentences, and words in the input text.
+The first analysis box displays simple counters for the number of paragraphs, sentences, and words in the input text.

 <div class="ws-example">
 <span class="ws-example-header">Tip</span>
 <p>If you want to exclude some text from the analysis,
 add a <span class="ws-highlight">#</span> or
 <span class="ws-highlight">%</span> character at the start of a paragraph.</p>
-<p>To focus the analysis on a section, use special markers
+<p>To focus on a section, use markers
 <span class="ws-highlight">%start%</span> and
-<span class="ws-highlight">%end%</span> to demarcate the analysis boundaries.</p>
+<span class="ws-highlight">%end%</span> at the start of a paragraph to demarcate
+analysis boundaries.</p>
 </div>